-If a device has a passive output, then you need an external power supply to support it.
-But if the device is active, then you already have an output signal with the power supply.
+The short answer is that if a device has a passive output, then you need an external power supply to support it.
+If the device is active, then you already have an output signal with the power supply, so you don’t need another one.

-For instance, two-wire devices are passive because they need external power to close the loop before you can read the signal.
+For instance, two-wire transmitters are passive because they need external power to close the loop before you can read the signal.
 But four-wire devices have different scenarios.

 First off, you can see these devices providing a passive or active output.
 Second off, depending on the transmitter’s feature, you can select whether the device gets active or passive.